Adaílton (footballer, born 1977)

-Adaílton Martins Bolzan (born 24 January 1977 in Santiago, Brazil), best known as Adaílton, is a Brazilian football coach and a former player who played as a striker.
-He is the current assistant manager of Juventude.
+Adaílton Martins Bolzan (born 24 January 1977), best known as Adaílton, is a Brazilian football coach and a former player who played as a striker.
+He is the current assistant coach of Internacional.

 Adaílton holds Italian nationality, thus he was not restricted by labour law for non-European Union citizen.

 Club career

-Adaílton began his career in 1994 with Juventude before moving to Guarani.
+Adaílton was born in Santiago, Brazil.
+He began his career in 1994 with Juventude before moving to Guarani.

 In 1997, he joined Parma but failed to impress and as the club already had Enrico Chiesa and Hernán Crespo, it was rumored that he would leave in January 1998, after having then played only three times in Serie A, including his debut on 21 September 1997 against Piacenza Calcio when he was substituted for Crespo in the 74th minute.
 He started his first game on 9 November and scored the opening goal in a 2–0 win against Empoli.
 Following the win he did not start again until 1 February 1998 when he appeared against Bari.
 He started twice more in nine more league appearances following the transfer of Faustino Asprilla to the Gialloblu.

 In the next season he left for Paris Saint Germain before returning in the summer of 1999 to join Serie A newcomer Hellas Verona in a co-ownership deal and was closely followed at the club by the arrival of Robert Špehar.
 Under Cesare Prandelli, he started to play more regularly.

 Verona acquired the full rights to the player in June 2004.

 In the summer of 2006, Adaílton joined Serie B side Genoa along with Giuseppe Sculli, Luciano Figueroa and Ilyos Zeytulayev as part of the club's push for promotion.
 In January 2007 the club also signed Marco Di Vaio, Julio César de León and Mirco Gasparetto.
 Adaílton was paired with Di Vaio as the club's strike force in January, and helped Genoa to finish third and promotion to Serie A. For the following season Genoa signed Marco Borriello and Adaílton was sold to Serie B side Bologna on 31 August 2007. where he won promotion to Serie A again.

 For the 2008–09 season, Bologna signed Di Vaio, and paired him with Adaílton again, with Di Vaio ending the season as the team's top scorer and helping the club avoid relegation to Serie B.